ersilia-os/image-based-dl/README.md

         > Random Forest and a basic CNN as a baselines, Ensemble and Generator approaches for MolMap.
     - **MNIST**: experiments performed to test the robustness of image construction of MolMap.
 - **src**: source files containing logic classes.
-- **tools**: [bidd-molmap](https://github.com/shenwanxiang/bidd-molmap) cloned repository including a new class [MultiClassEstimator_largedata](tools/bidd-molmap/molmap/model/model.py) that allows training the MolMapNet model with generators.
+- **tools**: [bidd-molmap](https://github.com/shenwanxiang/bidd-molmap) cloned repository including a new class [MultiClassEstimator_largedata](tools/bidd-molmap/molmap/model/model.py) that allows training the MolMapNet with generators.

 *_For simplicity, notebooks of both repositories CYP450 and large_dataset have been tested with the same dataset (CYP PubChem BioAssay CYP 1A2, 2C9, 2C19, 2D6, 3A4 inhibition), although the large_dataset notebooks are prepared for being tested with larger datasets, as its name indicates._